MattL-NZ/Flutter-Provider-Starter/README.md

-# Flutter-Provider-Starter
+# Provider + Get_it Architecture

-Starter project with a good implementation of the Provider state management framework.
+This is the starting code for [this tutorial](https://www.filledstacks.com/post/flutter-architecture-my-provider-implementation-guide) where we setup a Flutter app architecture using the Provider package.